The Amazon marketplace effect. We might start to see an even bigger impact, after making these game-changing moves:

 - A huge increase in long-term storage fees in their fulfillment centers.

-- The minimum wage for US workers doubling to $15/hour.
+- Dounbling the minimum wage for US workers to $15/hour.

 These are all indicators of massive growth, and the world is watching to see what happens.
 That’s why we reached out to some of our biggest partners to get their insight.

-Take a seat at our roundtable discussion to hear their reaction to the latest Amazon news, and join the conversation by leaving your thoughts in the comments!
+Take a seat at our roundtable discussion to hear their reaction to the latest Amazon news, their thought on the Amazon marketplace effect, and join the conversation by leaving your thoughts in the comments!

 ShippingEasy: ShippingEasy is the easiest cloud-based shipping and inventory management platform, helping e-commerce sellers save time, money, and grow their business.